garrandall/popular-music-data/tracks/a-man-and-a-woman-tamiko-jones-with-herbie-mann.md

 ---
 artists:
-- Tamiko Jones with Herbie Mann
+- Tamiko Jones
-features: []
+features:
+- Herbie Mann
 genres: []
 key: a-man-and-a-woman-tamiko-jones-with-herbie-mann
 name: A Man And A Woman